walmartlabs/thorax/README.md

     // identical functionality as above
     view.setModel(myModel);

-Sets the `model` attribute of a view then attempts to fetch the model if it has not yet been populated.
+API: Sets the `model` attribute of a view then attempts to fetch the model if it has not yet been populated.
 Once set the default `context` implementation will merge the model's `attributes` into the context, so any model attributes will automatically become available in a template.
 In addition any events declared via `view.on({model: events})` will be bound to the model with `listenTo`.

 Accepts any of the following options: